If you love to watch and talk about movies, you have come to the right place.

 From the outset, our short essays and long-form articles have presented both context and theme direction to foster critical thinking and discussion.

 Our writers are not only investigative journalists, but also academic theorists who produce well-researched articles, often connecting to theories and other publications of popular and scholarly merit — in addition to managing our base collection of reference materials.

 We invite you to use our material, but if you do, please give us credit.

-By offering theoretical concepts alongside practical, we are building a scaffold toward greater understanding of the cultural influence and reflection from the films we watch.
+By offering theoretical concepts alongside practical, from the films we watch we are building a scaffold toward greater understanding of their cultural reflection and influence.

 Toward Achieving Our Mission and Goals